 Because a major goal of this initiative is to provide seed funds that will lead to external grant support, it is appropriate to apply for funding of research that has been peer-reviewed but was scored near the pay line.
 In those circumstances, provide all critiques/summary statements and scores and an explicit description of how the proposed research improve a subsequent application.

 Letters of Intent (LOIs) were due most recently on December 21, 2012.
-LOIs should be no more than one page in length, include the NIH-style biosketch of all the principal investigators on a project, and be submitted as a single PDF to both Michael Weber (firstname.lastname@example.org) and Dina Gould Halme (email@example.com).
+LOI format: no more than one page in length; and NIH-style biosketch of all the principal investigators on the project, submitted as a single PDF to both Michael Weber (firstname.lastname@example.org) and Dina Gould Halme (email@example.com).

-Full applications should include an Abstract of no more than 250 words, and narratives should be no more than five pages in length.
-In addition, using NIH 398 format, they should have a budget, budget justification, biosketch, and the complete Other Support information.
-Finally, applications must include a "lay description" of the research project of approximately 150-250 words.
+Full application format: abstract of no more than 250 words; narrative no more than five pages in length; budget, budget justification, biosketch, complete Other Support information (PHS 398 format); "lay description" of the research project of approximately 150-250 words.

 The Health System Development Office has subscribed to The Foundation Directory Online, which contains funding opportunities from thousands of foundations.
 Searching requires the assistance of a librarian.
 Contact Sherrill Berk, Associate Director of Development (firstname.lastname@example.org; x2-1983) to set up an appointment.